Skip to content

 Certified QuickBooks ProAdvisor

 Issued by Intuit.
 Verifies proficiency in specific QuickBooks products.
-Multiple tracks available: Online (with Level 1 and Level 2), Desktop, Enterprise, and Payroll.
+Multiple tracks: Online (Level 1 and Level 2), Desktop, Enterprise, and Payroll.
 TechBrot operators hold all four.

 Unlicensed bookkeeper